cabalmail/cabal-infra/README.md

 * Administrative interface for managing addresses
 * Other supporting infrastructure

-CabalMail allows you to self-host your email and to create unique addresses for all the people, institutions, corporations, etc., with whom you communicate.
+Cabalmail allows you to self-host your email and to create unique addresses for all the people, institutions, corporations, etc., with whom you communicate.
 This allows fine-grained control of who is allowed to insert mail in your inbox.

 # About Continued

 ## Genesis
-CabalMail grew out of a bunch of scripts and configuration files that I originally set up when I wanted to take control of my own email hosting.
+Cabalmail grew out of a bunch of scripts and configuration files that I originally set up when I wanted to take control of my own email hosting.
 Some time in the late 1990s, I started getting spammed at a third-party address that I had used for years.
 Spam filters were unreliable at the time, and my inbox quickly became unusable.
-I reluctantly abandoned that long-held account and went through the pain of contacting all my friends, family, and corporate interloqutors to update my contact information.
+I reluctantly abandoned that long-held account and went through the pain of contacting all my friends, family, and corporate interlocutors to update my contact information.
 I resolved to run my own mail system so that I would not have to go through that pain again.
 Later, when my son graduated from college, he and I made a project out of converting my scripts to Chef cookbooks.
 It was my son who chose the name "Cabal" for our project.
 More recently, I added Terraform code to manage the infrastructure.

-With CabalMail, you can manage your own self-hosted email system as I do.
+With Cabalmail, you can manage your own self-hosted email system as I do.

-But CabalMail is a little different than traditional email.
+But Cabalmail is a little different than traditional email.

 ## Subdomains

-What's special about CabalMail is that it forces you to create new subdomains for each address.
-If we assume your mail domain is example.com, then CabalMail will *not* support addresses of the form foo@example.com.
+What's special about Cabalmail is that it forces you to create new subdomains for each address.
+If we assume your mail domain is example.com, then Cabalmail will *not* support addresses of the form foo@example.com.
 Rather, each address will be hosted at a subdomain of example.com, such as foo@bar.example.com.

-By making it easy to create new addresses that point to a given inbox, CabalMail makes it feasible to create new addresses for each person, company, etc., that needs to contact you.
+By making it easy to create new addresses that point to a given inbox, Cabalmail makes it feasible to create new addresses for each person, company, etc., that needs to contact you.
 This approach is similar to the technique of ["plus-addressing" or "subaddressing"](https://tools.ietf.org/id/draft-newman-email-subaddr-01.html).

 "So why not just use plus-addressing?"
 Good question.
 See the next section.